nixnull/Tentative-Nomic/rules.md

 did so; this begins the voting period of every rule that the Speaker has just submitted.

-Each player may vote exactly once on each proposal during its voting period.
+Each player may submit exactly one vote on each proposal during its voting period.
 Valid votes are FOR, PRESENT, and AGAINST.

 For the required fraction of a proposal, only FOR and AGAINST are counted.